MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DlpComplianceRule.md

 ```

 ### -AccessScope
-The AccessScope parameter specifies a condition for the DLP rule that's based on the access scope of the content.
+The AccessScope parameter specifies a condition for the DLP rule based on the access scope of the content.
 The rule is applied to content that matches the specified access scope.
 Valid values are:

 - InOrganization: The rule is applied to content that's accessible or delivered to a recipient inside the organization.
 - NotInOrganization: The rule is applied to content that's accessible or delivered to a recipient outside the organization.